In Houston, murder-for-hire plots and cases involving attempts to hire hit-men are as common as they are in any other major city in the U.S.

 We invite you to contact our legal team if you or someone you know needs our help.

-Attorney Mark W. Bennett is among the small percentage of criminal defense lawyers in Houston who have earned the distiction of Board Certification® in Criminal Law from the Texas Board of Legal Specialization.
-This distiction has been earned by a small fraternity of lawyers who have undergone a battery of testing, obtained a pre-determined number of peer-reviews, and have shown an aptitude favorable to improving the Texas Criminal-Defense Bar.
+Attorney Mark W. Bennett is among the small percentage of criminal defense lawyers in Houston who have earned the distinction of Board Certification® in Criminal Law from the Texas Board of Legal Specialization.
+This distinction has been earned by a small fraternity of lawyers who have undergone a battery of testing, obtained a pre-determined number of peer-reviews, and have shown an aptitude favorable to improving the Texas Criminal-Defense Bar.